wgfoote/strategic-decision-analytics/README.md

 - Game theoretic models will help us with rationality, signaling, cooperation and competition among multiple actors.
 Using a Bayesian-Nash approach we can solve these models for optimal decison trajectories.
 All games can be set in linear programming models.
 This will allow us to consider more extensive agent and decision spaces under states of uncertainty.
 - R and spreadsheet computing, documentation and visualization platforms will help us implement our ideas, analyses, analogies, dialectics and syntheses into artifacts consumable by decision makers.

-This book is a course in probabilistic decision analytics with a focus on strategic decisions.
+This project is probabilistic decision analytics with a focus on strategic decisions.

 ## Strategic decisions